suzannejmatthews/PDC-Unplugged/content/contribute.md

 ## Citations

 ```

+##Filling in the details

+Here are detailed instructions on how to fill in each individual section:

 * **Original Author/link**: Please list the activity's author and any links to related external material.
 Paper citations and/or websites should be placed under the  "Citations" heading